 A recent ruling in the court of appeals basically established our state’s policy of spousal support as one which entitles either spouse to financial support after a divorce for “only so long as is necessary to become self supporting.”

-Generally speaking, the answer to “will I get spousal support in my Carlsbad or North County divorce?” depends upon financial equity between the spouses and the length of the underlying Marriage.
+Generally speaking, the answer to “will I get spousal support in my North County or Carlsbad divorce?” depends upon financial equity between the spouses and the length of the underlying Marriage.
 Usually, the longer your marriage lasted the greater the likelihood and duration of spousal support.
 This is especially true in cases where one spouse has a significantly higher financial viability or income than the other.

 The experienced Certified Family Law Specialists help to answer all questions regarding divorce including concerns such as “Will I get spousal support?”
 We invite you to review the strong recommendations of our clients and the legal industry and contact Burke & Domercq or call 760-712-3741 to learn more or schedule an appointment.